kcrary/istari/docs/lib/acc.md

 The main use of accessibility is to invoke induction on an accessibility hypothesis, often obtained from a well-foundness lemma.

-It can also be used directly:
+Accessibility can also be used directly.
+The definition is complicated (given below); it is easier to think about in terms of its intro and elim operations:

     Acc_intro : forall (i : level) (A : U i) (R : A -> A -> U i) (x : A) .
                    (forall (y : A) .
 R y x -> Acc A R y) -> Acc A R x